markqvist/Sideband/README.md

 ## How do I get started?

-You can download a pre-compiled APK for your device on the [latest release](https://github.com/markqvist/Sideband/releases/latest) page.
+You can download a pre-compiled APK for your Android device on the [latest release](https://github.com/markqvist/Sideband/releases/latest) page.

 On Linux and macOS, you can install Sideband with ``pip``.